OpenVPN/openvpn3-linux/docs/man/openvpn3-config-manage.1.rst

 DESCRIPTION
 ===========
 Manage settings for an imported configuration profile.
-This allows to override parts of the original config profile.
+This allows one to override parts of the original config profile.
 Note that this will not be reflected in the output of ``openvpn3 config-dump``.
 Use ``openvpn3 config-manage --show`` to see the existing overrides.